marketdial/api-takehome/README.md

 Celery $1.60
 ```

-We also need to store a hierarchy of categories that the products fall into.
+We also need to store a hierarchy (of arbitrary depth) of categories that the products fall into.
 For example:
 ```
 All Products
     Bakery